 Within a minute, you will be traveling on it - and under it!
 And just a few moments later, you will enter the town of Tirano with its winding streets.

-Once you have made it to Tirano, you have officially left Switzerland and entered Italy.
-The train will arrive right on time for an Italian pranzo (lunch).
+Once you have reached Tirano, you have officially left Switzerland and entered Italy.
+The train will arrive on time for an Italian pranzo (lunch).
 From Tirano, you have lots of options.
 Of course, you could take the Bernina Line back towards St. Moritz.
 (It leaves about an hour and a half later.)

 You could also take an Italian train that will take you to Milan via the banks of Lake Como.
 In summer, the journey can be extended with the Bernina Express bus from Tirano in Italy to Lugano.
 From there, you could continue your Mediterranean experience in Switzerland's Ticino region.

-From May 11, the Bernina Express will be extended by 45 kilometers as it will commence in Landquart as opposed to Chur.
-The scenic ride through the Prättigau valley and a wild gorge between Davos and Filisur is a true enrichment for this (already amazing) railway journey.
+From May 11, the Bernina Express will be extended by 45 kilometers as it will commence in Landquart instead of Chur.
+The scenic ride through the Prättigau Valley and a wild gorge between Davos and Filisur is a true enrichment for this (already amazing) railway journey.

 With so much to see on both sides of the tracks, there is no particular side I would recommend sitting on.
-However, it seems that you will generally see more landmarks and highlights by sitting on the right hand side.
+However, you will generally see more landmarks and highlights by sitting on the right-hand side.
 (That’s in the direction of the train.)

 Once you have enjoyed the wide and high panoramic windows, you may think there is no better way to experience the scenery.